|►||Choosing A Career|

-Many join one or other branch of the legal profession (solicitor or Barrister).
 Increasing number of graduates are entering careers in accountancy, management, and the public service.

 To become a legal professional, it is normal to pass examinations set by the Law Society of Ireland, and serve an apprenticeship for an additional two years.

 |Edel Butler is an Administrative Officer with the Revenue Commissioners.
 Currently she works as a technical expert within the Audit team.
 Edel holds a Degree in Civil Law from UCD and is also a qualified Solicitor and is an AITI Chartered Tax Adviser (CTA).|

 |Go to Full Interview...|

 Danielle Grant works as an Assistant Tax Manager in the Capital Taxes team with Grant Thornton.
 She studied Civil Law at UCD and is currently undertaking the Degree of Barrister-at-Law in Kings Inns.
 Danielle also obtained the AITI Chartered Tax Adviser (CTA) Qualification with the Irish Tax Institute.

 This course prepares people for work relating to the following Career Sectors.
 Click to explore more...

 If you are interested in this course, then these occupations may be of interest.
 These suggestions are related by Career Sector and Career Interests, and may be worth exploring.